Persian Corridor: Etymology

+Background

 Overthrow of the Shah

-Following Germany's invasion of the USSR in June 1941, Britain and the Soviet Union became allies.
-Britain and the USSR saw the newly opened Trans-Iranian Railway as an attractive route to transport supplies from the Persian Gulf to the Soviet Union.
-Britain and the USSR used concessions extracted in previous interventions to pressure neutral Iran (and, in Britain's case, Iraq) into allowing the use of their territory for military and logistical purposes.
+Following Germany's invasion of the Soviet Union in June 1941, Britain and the Soviet Union became allies.
+Britain and the Soviet Union saw the newly opened Trans-Iranian Railway as an attractive route to transport supplies from the Persian Gulf to the Soviet Union.
+Both countries used concessions extracted in previous interventions to pressure neutral Iran (and, in Britain's case, Iraq) into allowing the use of their territory for military and logistical purposes.
 Increased tensions with Britain led to pro-German rallies in Tehran.
-In August 1941, because Reza Shah refused to expel all German nationals and come down clearly on the Allied side, Britain and the USSR invaded Iran, arrested the monarch and sent him into exile to South Africa, taking control of Iran's communications and the coveted railway.
+In August 1941, because Reza Shah refused to expel all German nationals and come down clearly on the Allied side, Britain and the Soviet Union invaded Iran, arrested the monarch, sent him into exile to South Africa and took control of Iran's communications and the coveted railway.

-In 1942 the United States, now an ally of Britain and the USSR in World War II, sent a military force to Iran to help maintain and operate sections of the railway.
-The British and Soviet authorities allowed Reza Shah's system of government to collapse, and they limited the constitutional government interfaces.
-They installed Reza Shah's son, Mohammad Reza Pahlavi onto the Iranian/Persian throne.
+In 1942 the United States, now an ally of Britain and the Soviet Union in World War II, sent a military force to Iran to help maintain and operate sections of the railway.
+The British and Soviet authorities allowed Reza Shah's system of government to collapse and limited the constitutional government interfaces.
+They installed Reza Shah's son, Mohammad Reza Pahlavi, onto the Iranian/Persian throne.

-The new Shah soon signed an agreement pledging full non-military logistical cooperation with the British and Soviets, in exchange for full recognition of his country's independence, and also a promise to withdraw from Iran within six months of the war's conclusion (these assurances later proved essential in securing his country's independence after the war).
-In September 1943, the Shah went further, and he declared war on Germany.
+The new Shah soon signed an agreement pledging full non-military logistical co-operation with the British and Soviets in exchange for full recognition of his country's independence, and also a promise to withdraw from Iran within six months of the war's conclusion (the assurances later proved essential in securing his country's independence after the war).
+In September 1943, the Shah went further by declaring war on Germany.
 He signed the Declaration by United Nations entitling his country to a seat in the original United Nations.
 Two months later, he hosted the Tehran Conference between Churchill, Roosevelt, and Stalin.

 The presence of so many foreign troops in Iran accelerated social change and it roused nationalist sentiment in the country.
-In 1946, Hossein Gol-e-Golab published the nationalist song Ey Iran; it was reportedly inspired by an incident during the war in which Golab witnessed an American GI beating up a native Iranian greengrocer in a marketplace dispute.
+In 1946, Hossein Gol-e-Golab published the nationalist song Ey Iran, which was reportedly inspired by an incident during the war in which Golab witnessed an American GI beating up a native Iranian greengrocer in a marketplace dispute.